menu

 Montauk home prices are not only among the most expensive in New York, but Montauk real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in Montauk telecommute to their jobs.
-Overall, about 20.53% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.01% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Montauk is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-One of the nice things about Montauk is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Montauk is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Despite being a small town, Montauk has a lot of people using the subway to get to and from work every day.
 Most of these people on the subway are using it to get to good jobs in other cities.

-The per capita income in Montauk in 2022 was $83,843, which is wealthy relative to New York and the nation.
-This equates to an annual income of $335,372 for a family of four.
+The per capita income in Montauk in 2022 was $86,607, which is wealthy relative to New York and the nation.
+This equates to an annual income of $346,428 for a family of four.
+However, Montauk contains both very wealthy and poor people as well.

 The people who call Montauk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montauk residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Montauk include Irish, Italian, German, English, and Russian.
+Important ancestries of people in Montauk include Irish, English, Italian, German, and Polish.

 The most common language spoken in Montauk is English.
 Other important languages spoken here include Spanish and Other Indo-European.